Home Sitemap Contact Us Jobs

 How much water do leaks waste?

-• If your toilet is running constantly, you could be wasting 200 gallons of water or more every day, or 6,000 gallons a month
+If your toilet is running constantly, you could be wasting up to 200 gallons of water every day, or 6,000 gallons each month.
+That’s 72,000 gallons per year!

 Official Web Site of Town of Warrenton, NC.
 Copyright 2021.
 All Rights Reserved.